googleapis/google-cloud-cpp/google/cloud/trace/quickstart/README.md

-# HOWTO: using the Stackdriver Trace API C++ client in your project
+# HOWTO: using the Cloud Trace API C++ client in your project

-This directory contains small examples showing how to use the Stackdriver Trace API C++ client library in your own project.
+This directory contains small examples showing how to use the Cloud Trace API C++ client library in your own project.
 These instructions assume that you have some experience as a C++ developer and that you have a working C++ toolchain (compiler, linker, etc.) installed on your platform.